 Casa Lisboa, 2/F, Parekh House, 63 Wyndham Street, Central, 2905 1168, book here

-At Flaming Frango, flame-grilled peri-peri chicken, marinated for 24 hours in a blend of piquant house spices, has been the order of the day for the past decade.
+At recently relocated Flaming Frango, flame-grilled peri-peri chicken, first marinated for 24 hours in a blend of piquant house spices, has been the order of the day for the past decade.
 The peri-peri chicken is priced from HKD88 on its own or from HKD138 with two sides and comes in three spice levels: mild, spicy, and flaming spicy (this last one packs a real punch).
-We also rate the finger-licking-good peri-peri chicken wings (HKD78/HKD148) and peri prawns with lime and mint (HKD148).
+We also rate the finger-licking-good peri-peri chicken wings (HKD108/HKD178) and grilled peri-peri prawns (HKD148).

 A no-frills cha chaan teng in Sham Shui Po, Macau Portugal Milk Restaurant is where to head for tasty, filling, and inexpensive Macanese eats.
 Order the Macau pork chop bun (HKD39) followed by a double dessert of Portuguese egg tart (HKD12) and hot or cold double-skin milk pudding (HKD28) and thank us later.